studioTeaTwo/self-sovereign-blog/posts/004_paywall-without-intermediaries/index.md

 ## Means of realization

-In the previous section, I mentioned three keys: self-hosting, Bitcoin, and Nostr, but this article will not cover them in detail.
+In the previous section, I mentioned three keys: Self-made, Bitcoin, and Nostr, but this article will not cover them in detail.
 Please see existing explanations.
 Instead, let's dive a little deeper here and explain the distinctive technical elements.

 ### 1. L402 protocol